 In the image below, we can see in the report on the left that it would be impossible to compare the charts that are circled at once since we would need to scroll to see each one.

 Having information on a dashboard hidden “below the fold” or below the bottom of the screen usually indicates that there is too much information on that dashboard.
 Ask yourself if the data is necessary or if it can be displayed in a smaller space without compromising its clarity.

 It is easy to keep putting more and more charts on a dashboard that are useful, however not all useful charts are relevant to the purpose of a dashboard.

-While a weather forecast is useful and a Spend vs Customer Acquisition with a Forecast chart is useful.
-Neither is relevant to each other.
-Keep your forecasts separate :-)
+While a weather forecast is useful and a Spend vs Customer Acquisition with a Forecast chart is useful, neither is relevant to each other.
+Placing them side by side is just confusing.
+Keep your forecasts separate.

 Summary- think ACES

-- Clear- clarity allows for speed of insight
+- Clear - clarity allows for increased speed of insights

-- Empowering - will people access the dashboard regularly to make decisions (makes sure the dashboard delivered on it goal of supporting decisions)
+- Empowering - will people access the dashboard regularly to make decisions (makes sure the dashboard delivers on its goal of supporting decisions)

-- Succinct - keeping it brief and relevant to critical information makes it easy to evaluate all of the data simultaneously and make decisions
+- Succinct - keeping a dashboard brief and relevant to critical information makes it easy to evaluate all of the data simultaneously and make decisions